 The second instance is when a motorcycle traveling in front suddenly stops for whatever reason, and a vehicle coming at the rear plows into it.
 The stop may be due to another vehicle in front braking hard or having a brake defect.
 Whatever the reason for the stop may be, there’s no doubt that it can have serious implications for the biker.
 Depending on the level of impact by the vehicle coming in behind, it could crumple the motorcycle and the rider on it.
 It could also propel the driver into any objects in front of or around the impact site.

-A catalogue of injuries can result from a sudden stop motorcycle accident.
+A catalog of injuries can result from a sudden stop motorcycle accident.
 These can include:

 Also, there is also a good chance of the biker suffering some sort of serious internal injury resulting from the accident.